danielholmes/coc-base-analyser/README.md

 ## General TODO
- - TH11 not working (?) - see vietha76 and check has eagle artillery
  - tweaks to rules.
 Several issues on dakotas current war base
    - 7oc cannon not minion hittable
    - BK exposure - currently triggers for slight area outside of wall without trash in front of it.
 See hardcoded base for example